FAQs About Laura

 It seems like music comes into your novels a lot.
 Why?

-I am a musician (I play flute and piano) and at one point hoped to perform classical music professionally.
+I play flute and piano.
+At one point I even hoped to perform classical music professionally.
 (I also thought briefly about being a vet but quickly found I did not have the necessary science aptitude!)
 I firmly believe that studying music made me a better writer.
 It taught me a sense of pacing, rhythm, that any composition—whether of words or musical notes—needs flow and a sense of crescendo.
 I was thrilled to be able to incorporate the magic of music, its ability to liberate and connect us, in Give Me Liberty.
 It’s always been a way for humans to express and spread ideas and was particularly important as a political forum and as military signals during the American Revolution.

 Why do you include so many horses in your stories?

 Historically horses were VERY important as the mode of transportation.
 But in both Give Me Liberty and Annie, Between the States, the horses (Vixen and Angel) grew in importance without my really planning it.
 Inspiration is a funny thing; sometimes characters or situations creep into a book with their own force.
-My daughter is an accomplished rider, an eventer and member of pony club, and the bond between her and her horses as they train to compete is a beautiful thing to watch—clearly the seed for the horses in my novels.
-When my friend, illustrator Henry Cole read Annie, Between the States, he teased me about how much the book-loving, strong-willed equestrian Annie is like my daughter.
+My daughter is an accomplished rider, an eventer, a former National Champion with USPC (pony club), and the bond between her and her horses as they train to compete is a beautiful thing to watch—clearly the seed for the horses in my novels.
+I also ride, but purely in an amateur mode!
+I consider one of my greatest accomplishments, though, to be learning to drive the horse trailer without hurting anyone.
+When my friend, illustrator/author Henry Cole read Annie, Between the States, he teased me about how much the book-loving, strong-willed equestrian Annie is like my daughter.
 (He was her science teacher once upon a time.)

 Why is there French dialogue in Under a War-torn Sky and A Troubled Peace?
 I don’t speak French.